XpiritBV/azure-container-apps-workshop/README.md

-# azure-container-apps-workshop
+# Azure Container Apps Workshop
-Hands-on workshop in building applications hosted on Azure Container Apps
+Hands-on workshop in building applications hosted on Azure Container Apps.

 ## Preparation for the workshop
 To get the best experience with the hands-on-labs it is recommended that you prepare the following ahead of time: